top of page

 • A set fee for a studio/one-bedroom

-• Additional costs for each extra room
+• Additional charges for each extra room

-Final thoughts
+Final Thoughts

 Liesa Jossel